ethz-asl/tsdf-plusplus/docker/README.md

 ## Copy workspace from docker machine

-If you want to get quicky up and runing, keeping sources on your computer and using docker as a as a perdictable build system you can run:
+To the local development environment up and running quickly using docker run:
 ```bash
 ./build-ros-image.sh
 ./set-me-up.sh